 Plans for solvers

-For any optimisation performed in Manopt.jl we need information about both the optimisation task or “problem” at hand as well as the solver and all its parameters.
+For any optimisation performed in Manopt.jl information is required about both the optimisation task or “problem” at hand as well as the solver and all its parameters.
 This together is called a plan in Manopt.jl and it consists of two data structures:

-• The Manopt Problem describes all static data of our task, most prominently the manifold and the objective.
+• The Manopt Problem describes all static data of a task, most prominently the manifold and the objective.

-• The Solver State describes all varying data and parameters for the solver we aim to use.
+• The Solver State describes all varying data and parameters for the solver that is used.
 This also means that each solver has its own data structure for the state.

-By splitting these two parts, we can use one problem and solve it using different solvers.
+By splitting these two parts, one problem can be define an then be solved using different solvers.

 Still there might be the need to set certain parameters within any of these structures.
 For that there is